ovh/docs/pages/platform/data-platform/setup-data-pipeline/guide.en-gb.md

 ### Creating a database

-Hive behaves in a very similar way to a standard SQL system.
-Which means that it supports databases (or schemas) to keep data separated.
+Hive provides a SQL-compliant query language on top of data files living in HDFS.
 Before we can use it, we will first have to create a new database.
-Let's go into the Hive View 2.0 by clicking on the Ambari's 9-squares icon:
+Let’s go into the Hive View 2.0 by clicking on the Ambari’s 9-squares icon:

 ![Ambari Views](images/ambari_views_01.png)